kannder83/kannder83/README.md

 ### Hi there 👋

-# my name is Alejandro
+# My name is Alejandro
 ## 🌎 Studying to become a web developer 🌏

 Electronics engineer, working in telecommunications.
 I am dedicated to learn about web development.
 I have knowledge of React, CSS, JS, Express and NodeJS.